PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Proposed Framework

 \subsubsection{Edge embedding construction.}

 From the second (fine) encoder, we obtain refined node embeddings $\mathbf{H}^{(2)}_{t} = \{\mathbf{h}^{(2)}_{v,t}\}_{v \in \widetilde{\mathcal{V}}}$.
-To transition from node-level representations to candidate possession states, we construct an embedding for each directed edge $e=(u,v)$ by concatenating the embeddings of its source (sender) and destination (receiver) nodes, followed by an MLP:
+To transition from node-level representations to candidate possession states, we construct a $d'$-dimensional embedding for each directed edge $e=(u,v)$ by concatenating the embeddings of its source (sender) and destination (receiver) nodes, followed by an MLP:

 These edge embeddings serve as the core features used to compute the CRF scores described in Section~\ref{sec:scoring}.